phprest/phprest/README.md

 ### Fatal error handler

-Phrest can also handle all the non recoverable errors like E_ERROR, E_PARSE, E_CORE_ERROR, E_COMPILE_ERROR.
+Phprest can also handle all the non recoverable errors like E_ERROR, E_PARSE, E_CORE_ERROR, E_COMPILE_ERROR.

 For a clear error message you should do something like this: